-The Board increased the number of Independent Non-Executive Directors during 2016.
+The Board increased the number of Independent Non-Executive Directors in 2016.
 It believes that the Group continues to benefit from the breadth of experience represented by its existing balance of Independent and Non-Independent Directors.
 The Company will continue to review the composition of the Board from time to time to ensure that an appropriate balance of Independent and Non-Independent Directors is maintained.

-VICE PRESIDENT, GROUP LEGAL, GOVERNANCE AND GROUP COMPANY SECRETARY
+GROUP SENIOR VICE PRESIDENT - LEGAL, GOVERNANCE AND COMPANY SECRETARY

-The Vice President, Group Legal, Governance and Group Company Secretary advises the Board, through the Group Chairman and Chief Executive Officer and Senior Independent Non-Executive Director, on all governance matters affecting the Company.
+The Group Senior Vice President - Legal, Governance and Company Secretary advises the Board, through the Group Chairman and Chief Executive Officer and Senior Independent Non-Executive Director, on all governance matters affecting the Company.
 He is responsible for supporting the Group Chairman and Chief Executive Officer with the setting of the Board's agenda and facilitating the flow of information to and from the Board.
 He is also responsible for the efficient administration of the Company, particularly with regards to ensuring compliance with statutory and regulatory requirements, and for ensuring that decisions of the Board are implemented.

-All Directors have access to the Vice President, Group Legal, Governance and Group Company Secretary, and independent professional advice at the Company's expense, if required.
+All Directors have access to the Group Senior Vice President - Legal, Governance and Company Secretary, and independent professional advice at the Company's expense, if required.